 - 50% of customers churn after just one bad service experience

-The Hidden Costs of Outdated Knowledge
+What Are the Hidden Costs of Outdated Knowledge?

 The hidden costs of poor KM don’t show up on a balance sheet—but they hit hard in practice: